barotto/IBMulator/README.md

  * `strong`: obvious and upfront chorus effect.
  * `heavy`: over-the-top chorus effect.
  * `on`: same as `normal`

-The PS/1 audio channel reverb setting also have the following value available:

-* `auto`: use the same value used in `[pcspeaker]:chorus`.

 Stereo audio card sources can be configured with **crossfeed**, designed to improve headphone listening.
 This is implemented using the Bauer